lvzon/dsmr-p1-parser/doc/IEC-62056-21-notes.md

 ### Telegrams

 A telegram starts with '/', followed by an identifier string, as described above.

+In IEC-62056-21, the subsequent data message starts with the STX frame start character 0x02, in DSMR P1 this is left out.
 Each subsequent line of a telegram is a data object, which starts with an object identifier, followed by a value, an optional unit and a line terminator "\r\n".Example: `"1-0:1.8.1(000581.161*kWh)\r\n"`

-The section up to the front boundary character '(' is the OBIS object identification (see below), which may have a maximum size of 16 characters, and may include any character except "(", ")", "/" and "!".
+The section up to the front boundary character '(' is the OBIS object identification (see below), which may have a maximum size of 16 characters, and may include any printable character except "(", ")", "/" and "!".

 After the front boundary character '(' comes a value.
-This value may have a maximum size of 32 characters, or 128 in protocol mode C. All characters are allowed, except "(", " * ", ")", "/" and "!".
+This value may have a maximum size of 32 characters, or 128 in protocol mode C. All printable characters are allowed, except "(", " * ", ")", "/" and "!".
 A decimal point is used, rather than a decimal comma, and this counts in the number of characters.

-The value may be followed by a separator character '*' and a unit of maximum 16 characters, which may contain any character except "(", ")", "/" and "!".
+The value may be followed by a separator character '*' and a unit of maximum 16 characters, which may contain any printable character except "(", ")", "/" and "!".

-The data set ends with the read boundary character ')', and the line ending '\r\n'
+The data set ends with the read boundary character ')', and the line ending "\r\n"

 Some meters (e.g. the ISKRA MT171) seem to include the unit in the value (e.g.: `"1-0:1.8.1*255(0000000 kWh)\r\n"), which may be technically allowed but makes things harder to parse...

 The telegram ends with '!'.
 In DSMR P1 v4 and above, this is followed by a CRC16 over the preceding characters (from / to !, both inclusive).
 The CRC is 4 characters long: 2 bytes, hex-encoded, MSB first.
-After the optional CRC, one or two line-ends (\r\n) are usually sent.
+After the optional CRC, one or two line-ends ("\r\n") are usually sent.
+In the IEC-62056-21 data message, '!' is followed by "\r\n", the ETX frame end character 0x03 and a block check character BCC.
+The BCC is calculated over the bytes after STX up to and including the ETX byte, and is a [longitudinal redundancy check (LRC)](https://en.wikipedia.org/wiki/Longitudinal_redundancy_check).

 ### OBIS object identifiers